 During the 1960s and 1970s, rising silver prices forced governments to remove silver coins from circulation.
 Today, these "junk silver" coins are often the most cost-effective way of buying silver coins.

 35% Silver War Nickels

 During World War II, the U.S. needed to ration industrial metals like nickel for the war effort.
 As a result, the composition of the five-cent coin was temporarily switched to a 35% silver alloy.
 You can find out more about silver "war nickels" and how to tell them apart.

-Up until 1964, quarters were also struck from 90% pure silver.
+Up until 1964, quarters were also struck from 90% pure silver at the United States Mint.
 The quarter-dollar denomination has long been the most useful U.S. coin for everyday commerce.
 Today, silver quarters are often sold is $10 bankrolls of 40 coins each.

 Half dollars have largely become forgotten coins.
 They were once widely used by the public many decades ago.
 The Kennedy half dollar was 90% silver for one year in 1964.
 From 1965 to 1970, these coins were struck from 40% silver.